FDA/GMP Cannabis Compliance

 Understanding the Compliance Environment

 From the licensing process to renewing your license is a big area of risk.
 The window of time to submit for renewal or report changes to ownership, personnel, or location is very specific.
 If employee badges expire, for example, and they are still working, you will be hit with big fines.

 Tracking and reporting requirements are heavy — some daily, some weekly, quarterly, or yearly — and can take a full-time employee or full team to manage this closely and accurately.
 Dispensaries are the most exposed and visible part of the industry to the public because they have the most interaction with the outside community.
 With this exposure comes a responsibility to ensure that all appearances convey professionalism and are a positive representation of the industry.

 Common Infractions & Changes in Regulations

-It is important to conduct external audits of compliance on at least a quarterly basis, along with full internal audits and internal spot checks for inventory and cash.
+It is important to conduct external business compliance audits at least on a quarterly basis, along with full internal audits and internal spot checks for inventory and cash.
 There should also be full audits directly after new regulation has passed, before implementation is required.

 Common Cultivation Infractions: